Alfred Russel Wallace: Defence of Darwin and his ideas

 After Wallace returned to England in 1862, he became one of the staunchest defenders of Darwin's On the Origin of Species.
 In an incident in 1863 that particularly pleased Darwin, Wallace published the short paper "Remarks on the Rev. S. Haughton's Paper on the Bee's Cell, And on the Origin of Species".
 This rebutted a paper by a professor of geology at the University of Dublin that had sharply criticised Darwin's comments in the Origin on how hexagonal honey bee cells could have evolved through natural selection.

-An even longer defence was a 1867 article in the Quarterly Journal of Science called "Creation by Law".
+An even longer defence was an 1867 article in the Quarterly Journal of Science, "Creation by Law".
 It reviewed George Campbell, the 8th Duke of Argyll's book, The Reign of Law, which aimed to refute natural selection.

 After an 1870 meeting of the British Science Association, Wallace wrote to Darwin complaining that there were "no opponents left who know anything of natural history, so that there are none of the good discussions we used to have".

+Explorers in Madagascar had discovered the orchid Angraecum sesquipedale, with a sixteen-inch nectary.
+Darwin predicted the existence of a moth with a proboscis long enough to pollinate it.
+In a footnote to "Creation by Law", Wallace wrote "That such a moth exists in Madagascar may be safely predicted; and naturalists who visit that island should search for it with as much confidence as astronomers searched for the planet Neptune,—and they will be equally successful!"
+Such a moth was discovered, and dubbed Xanthopan morganii praedicta in honor of Wallace's prediction.